mellamsil/dishcovery-backend/README.md

 Stage-2 focuses on the backend infrastructure, API routes, and proper configuration to ensure the server is functional, secure, and review-ready.

+**Note:** The frontend is still in progress.
+This submission includes the complete and fully functional backend.

 ## Tech Stack

 - Node.js — server runtime